 Unfortunately, I soon found out that it’s actually very difficult to regulate the amount of powder that goes in each pill.
 I would basically end up cramming whatever I could into a pill, without knowing how much quantity was in each pill.

 Another problem with the capsule approach was that when I needed a lot of powder (4 grams of piracetam uses a lot of pills), I would need to be drinking down a lot of pills, which is never fun.

 I read online of some people dumping their weighed-out powder onto little corners of toilet paper, and wrapping it up and swallowing it like a pill.

 At first, that sounded disgusting (…because who eats toilet paper?) but curiosity won, and I tried it.
 It wasn’t nearly as bad as I thought it was going to be, and the process was quick and painless.

 Of course, this is a slightly drastic approach, and I soon found that there was a simple solution; a sweetener.
 Sugar and its many substitutes are often dangerous products, but one without the fear of negative side-effects does exist: Stevia.
 3 microscoops of stevia in my supplement mix, and the taste was almost completely masked.
 What a relief!
-Plus you can get it for a relatively cheap price (10g for under $2!) from these guys.
 There is also the option to mix stevia with some citric acid if you prefer a citrus flavor.

 I’ll use each of these methods with different powders, because they’re each effective in their own way.
 It’s a fun challenge to figure out how to stomach the worst tasting thing you’ve ever had.